Gimoti

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 This drug passes into breast milk and may have undesirable effects on a nursing infant.
-Consult your doctor before breast-feeding.
+Consult your doctor before breastfeeding.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
-US residents can call their local poison control center at 1-800-222-1222.
-Canada residents can call a provincial poison control center.
+US residents can call 1-800-222-1222.
+Canada residents can call 1-844-764-7669.